 I’m a ceramic artist.
-I’m married to Mike and my daughter Stefanie is studying at Stellenbosch university.
-We live in Parkhurst, a suburb on the outskirts of Johannesburg.
-This is also where I have my ceramic studio, near busy 4th avenue in the village.
+I’m married and my daughter is studying at Stellenbosch university.
+We live in Parkhurst, a suburb of Johannesburg and that is also where I have my ceramic studio, near busy 4th avenue in the village.

 1984: B Com Hons

 2006: I decided to spend more time with my family and returned to my ceramics

 2007-2011: Moved to the UK with my family

 2012-2015: Diploma for completing first two years of BA painting degree at Open College Arts (UK)

 2017: Teach ceramics at Sparrows Schools to primary and high school children from disadvantaged backgrounds with learning disabilities

 2017: Participated in Regional exhibition (Received the Melanie Robinson Award)

 2018 May: Participated in group exhibition NEST at Henry George Gallery

 2018 June: Participated in Hermanus Fynarts ceramic exhibition